Disclaimer: My 20,000 step challenge ended up lasting 31 days, the full month of July.

 I finished 10,000 steps short of my goal.
 Oops.
 It might have something to do with me staying out crazy late and drinking beer with an old friend the night before.
 Who knows?
 There’s no way to measure these things.

 I was starting to panic when 11:00 p.m. rolled around and I had taken less than 5,000 steps.
 So, I did what any other exhausted, dehydrated, and hungover person would do: I got off the couch and ran across town on the 4th of July.
 Fireworks crackled overhead as my dog panicked and I moved slightly slower than usual.

 Did I mention that walking 20,000 steps in a day is not easy?

-I’ve dug myself a bit of a hole early on, but I’m excited to see how I get out of it.
+I’ve dug myself a bit of a hole early on, but I’m excited to see how I dig myself out.
 There will be more days that I fall well short of goals, but there will also be 30,000 step days.
 They’re coming, I promise.

 20,000 Steps at 14,000 Feet

 July 8th, 1:03 p.m.

-I got some great steps in yesterday, and almost all of them happened before 9:00 a.m.
+I got some quality steps in yesterday, and almost all of them happened before 9:00 a.m.
 On the night of the 6th, I drove up to Kite Lake Trailhead (outside of Alma, Colorado) parked my campervan, and slept.

 I awoke at 3:30 in the morning, ate a cold piece of pizza, fed my dog, and gathered my gear.
 I groggily poured myself out of my van and was met with a quiet moonlight.
 My friends, Matt and Antonio, were waiting for me by the trailhead.
 We yawned and stretched together and began our hike.

-Now, these were real steps that we were taking.
+Now, these were hard-earned steps that we were taking.
 We huffed and puffed to the top of three different mountains over 14,000 feet in elevation: Mt.
 Bross, Mt.
 Lincoln, and Mt.
 Cameron.
 My friends completed a fourth, Mt.
 Democrat, but I ducked out because Bubba’s paws were starting to get tender.

 Enduring the Brutal Heat of Summer